pillar-banner-arrow

 First, a CIM is not a legally binding contract.
 Rather, the CIM serves as a marketing document with the intent of persuading potential investors to take a closer look at your company.
 Unlike an LOI or IOI, a CIM does not indicate intent by either party.

 It goes without saying that this doesn’t mean the CIM should contain untrue or misleading information just for the sake of looking more attractive to investors.
-Trust us: it’s easier to explain rough spots now than wait for them to come up during due diligence anyway.
+Trust us: it’s easier to explain rough spots now than wait for them to come up during due diligence later on.

 Similarly, a CIM should not include any information about valuation.
-Valuations come into play at a point in which buyers are comfortable with providing feedback based on what they understand about the business.
-A CIM is more about educating the buyers and piquing interest than setting down a price.
+Valuations come into play at a point when buyers are comfortable providing feedback based on what they understand about the business.
+A CIM is more about educating the buyers and piquing interest than setting a price.

 Shadow-break-right